richrd/suplemon/README.md

 ## Description
 Suplemon is an intuitive command line text editor.
 It supports multiple cursors out of the box.
 It is as easy as nano, and has much of the power of Sublime Text.
 It also supports extensions to allow all kinds of customizations.
-To get more help use 'Ctrl + H' in the editor.
+To get more help hit ```Ctrl + H``` in the editor.
 Suplemon is licensed under the MIT license.

 ## Features
  * Terminal text editing with style
  * Proper multi cursor editing, Sublime Text style.
-Blessed!
+ * Syntax highlighting
  * Autocomplete
  * Easy Undo/Redo
  * Multiple files in tabs